 - Make arrangements to hold an Initial Child Protection Conference within 15 working days of the notification of the child moving in;

 - Request representation from the originating local authority's Children's social care to attend the conference to ensure that up to date and accurate information is shared and discussed;

 - Confirm the outcome of the Initial Child Protection Conference with the originating local authority's Designated Manager (Children subject to a Child Protection Plan) and forward a copy of the Conference Minutes for their records.

-The relevant Children's Social Care Services team will:
+The relevant Children's social care team will:

 - Undertake enquiries to ensure that protective action is taken in order to safeguard the child in the new area until the Initial Child Protection Conference has taken place;

 - Undertake an assessment to determine whether the child has suffered, or is likely to suffer Significant Harm in the new area and work with the child and family to prepare for the Initial Child Protection Conference.

 A temporary move could cover a range of situations from holiday stays to short stay placement moves to relatives or residential units; the circumstances should always be checked with the child's Lead Social Worker.

 Where it is known that the child has moved out of the area for a temporary period, however long or short, the area where the child is temporarily residing must be provided with the relevant information and contact numbers as follows:

 - The Lead Social Worker must contact the Designated Manager (Children subject to a Child Protection Plan) and the Children's social care team where the child is temporarily resident, providing them with the relevant personal details and the last Child Protection Plan;